-1. Reporting of Misapplication of Aerial Application of Fire Retardant
+- 1. Reporting of Misapplication of Aerial Application of Fire Retardant - a.

-- a.
 Report occurrences at time of event during suppression activities to the Incident Commander, and FMO who will: - i.
-Ensure the Interagency Wildland Fire Aerial Fire Retardant Misapplication Reporting Form is Completed (Appendix B and On-line reporting form). - b.
+Ensure the Interagency Wildland Fire Aerial Fire Retardant Misapplication Reporting Form is Completed (example of on-line form in Appendix B and On-line reporting tool - Wildland Fire Chemical Misapplication Reporting (WFCMR) database. - b.
 Notify the READ or local resource specialist, such as Forest Biologist or District level specialist to complete assessment of impacts.
-Site Assessment of Impacts Forms and Follow-up Monitoring Forms (Appendix B and On-line reporting forms) document impacts and ensure that species specific requirements are met.
-This assessment of impacts to species or habitats; (completed by qualified biological resources personnel) documents if adverse impacts have occurred and is completed and submitted for annual reporting requirements.
+Site Assessment of Impacts Forms and Follow-up Monitoring Forms (example of on-line form in Appendix B and On-line reporting tool WFCMR document impacts and ensure that species specific requirements are met.
+This assessment of impacts to species or habitats; (completed by qualified biological resources personnel) documents if adverse impacts have occurred and is completed and submitted for annual reporting requirements .
 MTDC compiles all misapplication reports and forwards on to WO-FAM to complete annual reporting requirements to the regulatory agencies. - c.
-If adverse impacts are found, the local resource specialists or Forest Biologist should: - i.
-Determine if misapplication has occurred in area where the incidental take for a species may be at or exceed take, then: - Notification to all FS units and FWS lead within the range of that species (or Designate Population Segment).
+If adverse impacts are found, the local resource specialists, Ranger District biologist or Forest Biologist should: - i.
+Determine if misapplication has occurred in area where the incidental take for a species may be at or exceed take, then: - 1.
+Notification to all FS units and FWS lead within the range of that species (or Designate Population Segment).
 This may also be accomplished by the FS species leads/coordinators for wide-ranging species, - 2. re-initiation of consultation may need to occur if take is exceeded, - 3. unit may need to restrict further use of aerial application of retardant at that time until a biological assessment is completed. - ii.
 Notify and meet with local USFWS and NOAA Fisheries offices and determine the appropriate remediation, restoration and recovery actions.